UHDanke/gd_docs/triggers/animate_particles.md

 **Respawn** is how long it takes for a particle object to respawn an emitter with a finite **Duration** after the current one expires.

 #### Misc Settings

+**Additive** makes particles blend.

+**Start Size = End** increases the particle's end size by its start size.
+This is particularly useful if **StartSize** is randomized and you want the particle to change or keep its end size relative to it.

+**Start Spin = End** does the same thing for spin (rotation) and **Start Rad = End** does the same for radius.

+**Start Rot is Dir** makes the particle's rotation match its start **Angle**.

+**Use Obj Color** makes the particle use the particle object's colors instead of the emitter's RGB values.
+These colors are set at the creation of each particle and do not update if the parent object changes color.
+Start RGB + alpha & End RGB (but not end alpha) are ignored, but the random color options are not ignored.

+**Uniform Obj Color** makes the particle copy the particle object's colors dynamically.
+All particle color options besides alpha are ignored.

+By default, if neither **Use Obj Color** or **Uniform Obj Color** is selected then particles are unaffected by the object's visual properties, except for the base color channel's opacity and the Alpha & Area Fade triggers.
+The detail color channel's opacity is not used by particles.

+**Dynamic Rotation** makes the particle rotate dynamically in the direction of movement.

+**Animate On Trigger** allows activating the particle object with an Animate trigger.
+Animated particle objects start inactive until activated by Animate Trigger, any remaining particles still connected to the target object are also cleared.

+If **Duration** is infinite, the particles will continue to spawn indefinitely as long as they are active, otherwise they will spawn once without looping.

+Inactive particle objects are ignored if they have the **Only If Active** property.

+**Order Sensitive** makes newer particles from the same emitter layer above older ones, without this option the layering / render order is randomized.

+**StartRGB Var Sync** and **EndRGB Var Sync** replace Start and End RGB randomization with lightness randomization (brightness and saturation only are randomized) - the R channel **Start_R +-** and **End_R +-** options are used to randomize lightness, B and G random options are ignored.

+**Quick Start** makes the particle skip simulating the first 2 seconds when starting if **Duration** is infinite.
+A particle with **Quick Start** still connected to its parent object will persist to the next attempt, even if resetting all checkpoints.